 Wornick's music program was developed to ignite a passion for music and to introduce children to a basic knowledge and appreciation of the creative process.
 Wornick has implemented a graduated system designed to introduce and build on basic musical skills.
+Elementary school students will have one period of music per week.
 TK/Kindergartners will be introduced to foundational concepts such as beat, rhythm, and pitch through listening to and making music from around the world and across generations.
 These youngest students are encouraged to discover that their voices and bodies are their primary instruments.
 In First, Second, and Third Grades, students will learn to differentiate between musical style and period and will be introduced to scales, rhythm patterns, timbre, tempo and dynamics.
 Here, students will use their voices and bodies and simple rhythm instruments to mimic and create music and will be introduced to basic notation.
 By Fourth and Fifth Grades, students will be encouraged to put their musical skills to practice by picking up an instrument and applying what they have learned about notes, rhythm, style, and expression.
-As part of the Sixth Grade elective wheel, these older students will learn about blending their own voices and styles into a cohesive, collaborative sound in ensembles and small groups.

 Singing, music appreciation, and performance art are also woven into the Judaic Studies and Hebrew curriculum.
 These many opportunities build confidence, strengthen students’ musical understanding and provide an outlet for creativity and expression.